Brussels Airlines

 Brussels Airlines' Africa network is among Europe's most extensive — and generates significant long-haul compensation claims.

 Brussels Airlines is the flag carrier of Belgium and a Lufthansa Group subsidiary.
 Operating from Brussels (BRU) hub, the airline is known for its extensive Africa network — the largest of any European carrier.
-Brussels Airlines generally cooperates on valid EC261 claims, with a moderate initial rejection rate.
+Brussels Airlines generally cooperates on valid EC261 claims, where valid claims may require persistence.

 €600